 No bare ground is acceptable.
 Mulch all planting beds, except for Planter Strips, with 3" deep shredded hardwood mulch.
-Planter Strips require ground cover using river rock (a minimum of 3 inches), Texas Orange River Rock or equivalent.
-However, turf grass may be used as ground cover in the side yard planter strip on corner lots only.
-If turf grass is used as ground cover in the side yard planter strip on a corner lot, a minimum of 3" river rock must be used as ground cover in the planting bed.
 White or light colored rock is not allowed.
 The use of rock as ground cover in any area other than Planter Strips is not allowed without written consent from the ACC Reviewer in their sole discretion.
 Specimen boulders are permitted when used sparingly.